Weighted Side Lunge Sweep

 - 1

-Stand with your feet shoulder-width apart, holding a dumbbell in one hand.
+Stand tall with your feet hip-width apart, holding a single dumbbell or kettlebell with both hands at your chest.

 - 2